LaganYT/NatroMacro/README.md

 This is a **macOS port** of the original Windows AutoHotkey version of Natro Macro.
 While it aims to provide the same functionality, it may have limitations and differences due to platform differences.

+Note: This port is untested, updates may be infrequent, and using Existance Macro is recommended.

 ## 🛠️ Installation

 ### Prerequisites